The Oldest Cemeteries in Every State

 Marc Bruxelle/Shutterstock

-The Cahokia Mounds State Historic Site in Illinois was once the site of the Native American city of Cahokia, which existed between 1050 and 1350 A.D.
-While there are no written records pertaining to Cahokia, we can learn a lot about the society from its burial practices, which indicate an impressive level of sophistication, according to archeologists.
-In terms of modern-day established cemeteries, however, Decatur’s Greenwood Cemetery seems to have the oldest gravestone in the state, dating back to 1813.
-Here’s the oldest tourist attraction in every state.
+The Cahokia Mounds State Historic Site in Illinois was once the site of the Native American city of Cahokia, which existed between 800 and 1350 AD—talk about old cemeteries!
+While there are no written records pertaining to Cahokia, we can learn a lot about the society from its burial practices, which, in this case, indicate an impressive level of sophistication.
+In terms of modern-day established cemeteries, however, Greenwood Cemetery in Decatur seems to have the oldest gravestone in the state, dating back to 1813.
+It also comes with a bit of presidential trivia: It belongs to Mary Hanks—Abraham Lincoln’s second cousin.

 Indiana grave sites